ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.ems-esp/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**
+* pepare for enum as v alues and not just index
+* ioBroker and Home Assistant can be used in parallel
+* new parameters for "Room" and "Function" for adapter states
+* adjust roles of generated states

+### 1.15.0 (2022-06-06)
+* adjustments for ems-esp RC310 holiday modes

+### 1.14.0 (2022-05-18)
+* split parameters for dallas & analog sensors
+* improve warning messages if sensors are missing

+### 1.13.0 (2022-05-17)
+* add visibility attributes within ems-esp states
+* error processing dallas / analog sensors of ems-esp

+### 1.12.1 (2022-05-16)
+* corrections for heatdemand function
+* enable expert view
+* vis views for syslog analysis in expert views

+### 1.12.0 (2022-05-15)
+* add analog sensors for ems-esp gateway, remove ems-esp settings

 ### 1.11.2 (2022-04-27)
 * code optimization and error processing for ems-esp gateway